The Ultimate Guide to Surgical Scissors for Pros

 • Suture Scissors: Designed specifically for cutting sutures, these scissors come with a blunt tip to prevent accidental injury to the surrounding tissues.

-Key Features to Look for in Surgical Scissors
+Key Features of High-Quality Surgical Scissors

 When choosing surgical scissors, there are several critical features to consider.
 Each of these can impact performance and outcomes during surgery: